-Following the end of the Brexit transition period on 31 December 2020, the EU REACH framework no longer applies to the UK (except in Northern Ireland) and has been replaced by a UK REACH regime.
-The intention is for the UK REACH regime to mirror the EU system as closely as possible, maintaining existing standards of health and environmental protection, and substance production.
-For UK-based operations supplying to the UK only, the process is straightforward, as permits granted under EU REACH have been "carried over" to the new regime and simply need to be confirmed by the permit holder on the UK REACH IT system.
-However, to continue to export or import substances subject to REACH, both UK-based companies and their EU/EEA-based counterparts are likely to need to comply with both EU and UK regulations when trading together.
+Following Brexit, the EU REACH framework no longer applies to the UK (except in Northern Ireland) and has been replaced by a UK REACH regime.
+The intention is that the UK REACH regime mirrors the EU system as closely as possible, maintaining existing standards of health and environmental protection, and substance production.
+For UK-based operations supplying to the UK only, the process is straightforward as permits granted under EU REACH have been "carried over" to the new regime and simply need to be confirmed by the permit holder on the UK REACH IT system.
+However, to continue to export or import substances subject to REACH, both UK-based companies and their EU/EEA area-based counterparts are likely to need to comply with both EU and UK regulations when trading together.